Are you interested in having a post-graduate genetic counselling student conduct some research with you or your membership?

-We will be circulating a list of research topics to the 2018-21 cohort of students in March 2019 – if you would like to add a research topic to this list, or if you would like to discuss the suitability or feasibility of a topic of interest to you, please complete this form or contact Mariana Campos, our Membership and Public Engagement Manager.
+We will be circulating a list of research topics to the 2018-21 cohort of students in March 2019 – if you would like to add a research topic to this list, or if you would like to discuss the suitability or feasibility of a topic of interest to you, please contact Mariana Campos, our Membership and Public Engagement Manager.

 The 2018-21 student cohort will select a research topic for their MSc dissertation project in their first year (2018-19), prepare their research governance approvals in their second (2019-20), and collect data in their final year (2020-21).